 Everybody makes mistakes but these ones could really cost you.
-In this article SARAH JUBB from Little Real Estate outlines property buying tips and ideas that will save you both time and money.
+In this article the team from LITTLE REAL ESTATE outlines property buying tips and ideas that will save you both time and money.

 Buying a property can be an intimidating process that requires a great deal of preparation and patience.